HallaSurvivor/Blog/_posts/2021-12-05-ultraproducts-howto.md

 ---

+The trick behind ultrapowers, then, is to use our new ~bonus elements~ in $A^\mathcal{U}$ in order to study some limiting propeties of elements of $A$.
+For instance, the infinitesimal $\epsilon$ from before is a _single_ element of $A^\mathcal{U}$ which expresses the features held simultaenously by the sequence $1/n$.

+Following the example of prime fields, we can also use ultrapowers to kill certain "bad properties" of elements.
+If we have a sequence of elements of $A$ that are related (in that they share certain first order properties) but all have different "defects" (maybe they have torsion, etc.), then the sequence of these elements, viewed as a member of the ultrapower, will share all the properties that relate the original elements, but will share none of the defects!
+In this way, we can view elements of $A^\mathcal{U}$ as "idealized elements" of $A$.

+We can also use ultrapowers to kill "bad properties" of $A$ as a whole, as long as those bad properties are non-first order.
+For instance, in the passage from $\mathbb{R}$ to ${}^* \mathbb{R}$, we kill the archimedian-ness by introducing infinitesimals.
+Similarly, there are proofs that are much easier for infinite sets than for finite sets.
+Having infinitely many elements gives you more flexibility with certain arguments.
+Well if your desired outcome is first-order expressible, then just prove it for $A^\mathcal{U}$ (which is always infinite.
+Indeed, of size continuum when $A$ is finite), and transfer back to $A$!

+More speculatively, maybe there's a proof in $\mathbb{N}$ that you want to perform, but for some reason you need to know that you can always keep subtracting.
+Well, that's a problem because $\mathbb{N}$ is well ordered.
+So you can only subtract for so long before you have to stop.
+In the ultrapower $\mathbb{N}^\mathcal{U}$, though we don't have this issue!
+You can keep subtracting from any nonstandard element as many times as you like.
+So do your argument here, and show a nonstandard element does what you want.
+Then write your claim as "there exists a number doing what I want", and transfer back to $\mathbb{N}$!

+---

 As a last aside, I'll leave you with an old example from [the class][13] where I met my undergraduate advisor.
 I'll leave it as an exercise that might be somewhat tricky depending on how much nonstandard analysis you've